 - Spring semester: January 15

-Changes to registration that occur during the registration period at the beginning of the term may affect a student’s charges.
-Adjusted billing statements reflecting those changes will be issued after the second week of the term.
-Amounts due then are to be paid immediately.
+Changes to registration may affect a student’s charges.
 Unpaid balances are subject to late fees and finance charges of 1.5% of the unpaid balance per month.
 Payment to North Park University is completed through the Student Administrative Services office.
 Payment must be made in U.S. funds.
 The University offers several payment options, including a monthly payment plan and online payments methods.
-Learn more about each of these, including associated fees.
+Learn more about each of these payment options, including associated fees.

 All returning students must have their accounts in good standing with the University in order to register for classes.
 Resident students also need clearance in order to confirm campus housing.
 The following conditions must be met: